 WHERE CAN I GET IT?

 ECP can be obtained from a health care provider (like a doctor or a clinic) and can also be purchased online in some states, including Ohio.
+However, the brand Plan B® can be purchased over the counter, without a prescription or ID and has no age restriction.

 If a woman wants to get ECP from a health care provider, she must first locate one that provides the service.
 If she needs help finding a provider, there are services that can help her.
 These services are available online at www.backupyourbirthcontrol.org or by calling 1-888-NOT-2-LATE.
 It is important for her to schedule an appointment as quickly as possible.
 Some clinics (like Family Planning) will only give ECP within 72 hours/3 days of unprotected intercourse and others (like Planned Parenthood) will only give it within 120 hours/5 days or unprotected intercourse.